learn-co-curriculum/dsc-looping-over-collections-lab/README.md

 cities = travel_df.to_dict('records')
 ```

 Next, retrieve the first three city names, stored as the `'City'` attribute of each dictionary, and `'Population'` of each of the cities.
-Then plot the names as our `x_values` and the populations as our `y_values` using the package, matplotlib.
+Then plot the names as our `x_values` and the populations as our `y_values` using the matplotlib library.
 Again, don't worry about understanding all of the details behind what matplotlib is doing.
 It will be covered in more detail soon.

 ```python